-- W0001 WITHHOLDING OF FUNDS: This project requests funding for telecommunications and/or video surveillance equipment.
-Prior to the drawdown of funds for such equipment, the recipient must provide documentation that the manufacturer and vendor are not on the Excluded Parties List in SAM.gov to the Office of Criminal Justice Grants. - S0001 A risk assessment completed at the time of application review determined this project is low-risk.
-As a result, backup documentation related to expenditures must be maintained and made available upon request.
+A risk assessment completed at the time of application review determined this project is low-risk and requesting funds in the personnel and/or fringe benefits budget categories.
+As a result, backup documentation supporting salaries and benefit expenditures must accompany the first and last reimbursement requests submitted for approval.
+All other backup documentation related to expenditures must be maintained and made available upon request.
 Documentation may include, but is not limited to: procurement records (including quotes, competitive solicitations/bids, etc.), purchase orders, packing slips, delivery/receivable documents, invoices, proof of payment, timesheets, paystubs, activity logs, client activity logs, participant sign in sheets, billing documentation, travel vouchers etc.